Danielyuuuuu/Graphics-and-Interaction-COMP30019-Project-2/README.md

 2. When popping up important messages, the delta time will slow down.
 3. Added weapon reloading sound.
 4. Added the out of ammo pop up message.
+5. Added a blood splash particles when enemy is hit

 #### Others: